pinot-contrib/pinot-docs/features/geospatial-support.md

 - `MULTIPOLYGON (((0 0, 4 0, 4 4, 0 4, 0 0), (1 1, 2 1, 2 2, 1 2, 1 1)), ((-1 -1, -1 -2, -2 -2, -2 -1, -1 -1)))`
 - `GEOMETRYCOLLECTION(POINT(2 0),POLYGON((0 0, 1 0, 1 1, 0 1, 0 0)))`

+### Geometry vs Geography

+It is common to have data in which the coordinate are “geographics” or “latitude/longitude”.
+Unlike coordinates in Mercator or UTM, geographic coordinates are not Cartesian coordinates.
+Geographic coordinates do not represent a linear distance from an origin as plotted on a plane.
+Rather, these spherical coordinates describe angular coordinates on a globe.
+In spherical coordinates a point is specified by the angle of rotation from a reference meridian (longitude), and the angle from the equator (latitude).
+You can treat geographic coordinates as approximate Cartesian coordinates and continue to do spatial calculations.
+However, measurements of distance, length and area will be nonsensical.
+Since spherical coordinates measure angular distance, the units are in *degrees*.

+Pinot supports both geometry and geography types, which can be constructed by the corresponding functions as shown in [section](#constructors).
+And for the geography types, the measurement functions such as `ST_Distance` and `ST_Area` calculate the spherical distance and area on earth respectively.

 ## Geospatial functions

 For manipulating geospatial data, Pinot provides a set of functions for analyzing geometric components, determining spatial relationships, and manipulating geometries.
 In particular, geospatial functions that begin with the ST_ prefix support the SQL/MM specification.